nblmc/geoservices-docs/how-to/clip/guide.md

 > **Data type:** Shapefile, geoPackage or geoJSON are all acceptable choices for vector data.
 We are choosing shapefile, just for consistency. <br>
 > **Export location:** Use the ... ellipses icon to indicate where you want to save the export.
 As this clipping feature is temporary (a means to an end), we are keeping in our downloads folder, and not saving it anywhere more meaningful. <br>
 > **Projection:** This will be specific to your project.
-We are sticking with the projection the data is arrived in, WGS 84.
+We are sticking with the projection the data arrived in, WGS 84.

 ![save](/media/save.png)